SCIENCE BEE RULES

 2. In the Zoom meeting, the tournament director will assign you to specific breakout rooms for your round.

-3. Go to coba.slapbowl.com and Join a Game using the information provided by your moderator.
+3. Go to coba.slapbowl.com on your mobile phone and Join a Game using the information provided by your moderator.
 Use your assigned Student ID to join the room.

-4. Players must show their whole face and at least one hand on the screen at all times!
+4. Players must show their whole face, shoulders, and BOTH hands on the screen at all times!

 5. Windows and tabs other than COBA and Zoom must be closed during the round.